 - A. Campaigning will not begin before the dates as established by the Elections Commissioner. - B. Campaigning at on-campus housing will be in accordance with their current policy and this Code.
-Failure to have proper authority to campaign at on-campus housing creates a safety issue, is considered trespassing, and will result in police notification. - C. No Candidate will use ASUA Resources for the purpose of influencing the election for and/or against any particular candidate. - D. Candidates or members of their campaign staff cannot utilize electronic devices in their possession for the purpose of soliciting votes. - E. Campaign Materials will not be placed under doors in on-campus housing.
+Failure to have proper authority to campaign at on-campus housing creates a safety issue, is considered trespassing, and will result in police notification. - C. No Candidate will use ASUA Resources for the purpose of influencing the election for and/or against any particular candidate. - D. Soliciting votes on electronic devices owned or possessed by Candidates or members of their campaign staff is not allowed.
+Votes must be cast on voters' personal devices or polling stations provided by the Elections Commission. - E. Campaign Materials will not be placed under doors in on-campus housing.

 - F. Candidate may conduct Off-campus Campaigning under the following conditions: - a.
 Where the permissibility of a Candidate's off-campus Campaigning is in question, the Candidate will produce written evidence, from a party authorized to provide it, showing that the Candidate was permitted to conduct off-campus Campaigning at the location in question. - b.
 A Candidate satisfies subsection (a) where, after a reasonable and good-faith attempt, the candidate is unable to secure the evidence required under subsection (a). - c.
 Candidates will not conduct off-campus Campaigning in any establishment that, during the period in which they are campaign, places age restrictions on its patrons. - d.
-This section will not be construed to prohibit a candidate from conducting off-campus Campaigning in any area where consent or authorization is not required for political speech. - G. No Campaigning is allowed at any ASUA Sponsored Events not including Elections Commission sponsored events. - H. Campaigning in student services departments and cultural centers is allowed at the discretion of the department head or center director.
-If a department head or cultural center director allows Campaigning, they must allow equal access and Campaigning opportunities to all candidates running for an ASUA elected position. - I. Campaigning in a Classroom is strictly prohibited. - J. No Candidate and or members of the candidate's campaign staff will conduct door-to-door solicitation.
-This includes, but is not limited to: the use of laptops, tablets or cellular phones. - K. There will be no Campaigning by any candidate and/or their staff in any University of Arizona libraries, computer labs, or study rooms. - L. ASUA Elections will not recognize any Candidate slates that are created during the election cycle they are seeking office. - M. ASUA Elections will not present Candidates as a ticket on the Primary and General Elections Voting Ballot. - N. ASUA Elections will present Candidates as individuals seeking their respective office on the Primary and General Elections Voting Ballot.
+This section will not be construed to prohibit a candidate from conducting off-campus Campaigning in any area where consent or authorization is not required for political speech. - G. No Campaigning is allowed at any ASUA Sponsored Events not including Elections Commission sponsored events. - H. Campaigning in student services departments, cultural centers and University of Arizona recognized greek houses is allowed at the discretion of the department head, center director or chapter president.
+If a department head, cultural center director or chapter president of a fraternity/sorority allows Campaigning, they must allow equal access and Campaigning opportunities to all candidates running for an ASUA elected position - I. Campaigning in a Classroom is strictly prohibited when class is in sessions. - J. No Candidate and or members of the candidate's campaign staff will conduct door-to-door solicitation. - K. There will be no Campaigning by any candidate and/or their staff in any University of Arizona libraries, computer labs, or study rooms. - L. Candidates will not run on the same slate. - M. ASUA Elections will not recognize any Candidate slates that are created during the election cycle they are seeking office. - N. ASUA Elections will not present Candidates as a ticket on the Primary and General Elections Voting Ballot. - O. ASUA Elections will present Candidates as individuals seeking their respective office.